mootools/mootools-more/Docs/Interface/HtmlTable.md

 Type: Element {#Element}
 ==========================

-Extends the native Element object with a reference to its [HtmlTable][] instance.
+Extends the Element Type with a reference to its [HtmlTable][] instance.

 Element property: HtmlTable {#Element:HtmlTable}
 --------------------------------------